APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 9"

     Write a function that generates a table of values for sin and cos from 0 to 2pi.
 The right argument ⍵ is the number of interior points, that is, the number of points strictly between 0 and 2pi.
 The step between consecutive points is 2pi÷⍵+1.
-The table has ⍵+2 rows of values.
+The table has ⍵+2 rows of values, under a first row of the labels 'x', 'sin x' and 'cos x'.

     ```apl
           trig_table 4